-

 Economics & Interdependence: explores the politics, policies and practices of international trade and finance, and the development and effects of economic interdependence

 All five courses applied to the Global Studies minor must be completed with a minimum grade of C- and an overall GPA of 2.0.
+The five courses must span at least two different thematic pillars.
 Students must take at least three 500-level or above courses to complete the minor.
+Students wishing to use transfer credits from other universities should meet with the minor supervisor to determine eligibility toward the minor.

 Code | Title | Credits |